TimCares/MasterThesis/docs/thesis/background/transformer.typ

 of the $mono(["I_CLS"])$ token to a classification head, which is a single linear (i.e. feed-forward) layer @vit (see @transformer_classification_head).

-With the introducion of the vision Transformer came the division into three different model variants, each having the same architecture but different scales.
+With the introduction of the vision Transformer came the division into three different model variants, each having the same architecture but different scales.
 The smallest model is the ViT-B/16, followed by the ViT-L/16.
 The largest model is the ViT-H/14.
 The number of layers $L$ and the hidden size $D$ are different for each variant, and the ViT-B/16 has $L=12$ layers and $D=768$ hidden dim, the ViT-L/16 has $L=24$ layers and $D=1024$ hidden dim, and the ViT-H/14 has $L=32$ layers and $D=1280$ hidden dim @vit.